Right Time of the Day For Buying and Selling Stocks

 - But less skilled traders could suffer immeasurably.
 For beginning traders, trading when volatility is high or at the start of the opening hour should be avoided.

 For experienced traders, the first quarter of an hour post the opening bell is the best time to trade.
 It is the period when the most profitable trades of a day on initial trends, are up for grabs.
 The time to day trade is during the first hour of trading.
 This is because the biggest trades take place in the least period of time.
-For those looking to understand when to buy stocks, extending the trading by another single hour can be effective if you need more time.
 However, professional day-traders stop at that time, when volume, as well as volatility, hit a low.
 Once this takes place, trades are executed over a longer period of time with smaller moves and lower volume.
 Learning when to trade also depends on the assets and exchange timings.
+Another factor needs to be taken into account is the spread between bid and ask that is high in the first minute after the market opens.

 Middle of the Day: Calm Before the Storm